ProgramCpp/okotron/ADR/authorization.md

 ### Approach 2: [device authorization flow](https://developers.google.com/identity/protocols/oauth2/limited-input-device)
 - user initiates the authorization flow with a command
-- user receives the link and device code to authorize oktron
+- user receives the link and device code to authorize okotron
 - user completes the authorization from the browser
 - user completes the setup by creating a profile with PIN with another command